Linda Christas

 In this way, student disengagement is held to a minimum, the ultimate result being a student far more intellectually advanced and emotionally mature than would otherwise have been possible.

-The most effective colleges in the United States have responded to such students with as much as a three to one preference over traditionally educated middle school and high school graduates.
+The most effective colleges in the United States have responded to such students with as much as a four to one preference over traditionally educated middle school and high school graduates.

 Section Index